jgci2000/bachelor-project/README.md

 * makefiles and generate folder to write results to
 * Script for shuffle_skip analysis
 * Study the effects of the shuffle and skip
+* SC vs MC performance -> quick computations in R9 8L for R1E3/4 to R1E6.

 # TODO
 ## Important